-- 3.1 EFRAG operates under a cascading oversight structure, of which due process oversight is part of its governance.
-Specifically: - a) The General Assembly exercises oversight over the EFRAG Administrative Board14. - b) The EFRAG Administrative Board is responsible for EFRAG's due process and the due process oversight of all EFRAG's technical bodies15. - 3.2 The EFRAG Administrative Board is assisted by the EFRAG Administrative Board Due Process Committee (EFRAG Administrative Board DPC)16. - 3.3 The EFRAG Administrative Board ensures that EFRAG has an open and transparent due process including a public consultation process with European constituents on draft EFRAG positions such as discussion papers, draft consultation documents, technical advice to the European Commission in the form of draft EU sustainability reporting standards and related guidance17. - 3.4 The EFRAG Administrative Board DPC shall meet when substantial issues are raised by stakeholders or at the request of either any of its members or the EFRAG Administrative Board.
-The EFRAG Administrative Board DPC meeting shall be held at least twice a year by either a physical meeting or a conference call or a video conference webcast meeting. - 3.5 The EFRAG SRB organises the due process and may delegate the organisation of EFRAG's transparent due process including the public consultation process on both technical and other matters to the EFRAG SR TEG19. - 3.6 The composition and role of the EFRAG Administrative Board DPC are further described in Article 19 of EFRAG Internal Rules (here).
+- 3.1 EFRAG operates under a cascading oversight structure, of which due process oversight is part: - a) The General Assembly exercises oversight over the EFRAG Administrative Board. - b) The EFRAG Administrative Board is responsible for EFRAG's due process and the due process oversight of all EFRAG's technical bodies. - 3.2 The EFRAG Administrative Board is assisted by the EFRAG Administrative Board Due Process Committee (EFRAG Administrative Board DPC). - 3.3 The EFRAG Administrative Board ensures that EFRAG has an open and transparent due process including a public consultation process with European constituents on draft EFRAG's positions such as discussion papers, draft consultation documents, technical advice to the European Commission in the form of draft EU sustainability reporting standards and related guidance. - 3.4 The EFRAG Administrative Board DPC shall meet when either substantial issues are raised by stakeholders or at the request of any of its members or by the EFRAG Administrative Board.
+The EFRAG Administrative Board DPC meeting shall be held at least twice a year by physical meeting, conference call or video conference webcast meetings. - 3.5 The EFRAG SRB organises the due process and may delegate the organisation of EFRAG's transparent due process including the public consultation process on both technical and other matters to the EFRAG SR TEG. - 3.6 The composition and role of the EFRAG Administrative Board DPC are further described in Article 19 of EFRAG Internal Rules (here).